Owez/axum-auth/README.md

 ## Installation

-Simply place the following inside of your `Cargo.toml` file for Axum 0.6:
+Simply place the following inside of your `Cargo.toml` file for axum 0.6:

 ```toml
 [dependencies]
 axum-auth = "0.4"
 ```

-If you're still on Axum 0.5, you can use the `0.3` version.
+If you're still on axum 0.5, you can use the `0.3` version.
 You can also enable just basic/bearer auth via features.
 To enable just basic auth, you can add this to the `Cargo.toml` file instead:

 ```toml
 [dependencies]